 - Radio loses signal and may require power cycle

 The update is rolling out in stages and will hit all devices within the next 10 days.
-To see if the update is available on your device, head into Settings > About phone > Software Update.

 One of the biggest fears that many users have before rooting their device is something going wrong with no way to return to stock.
 Fortunately, we have a brilliant root community behind us, and thanks to Team ACS, we now have an unrooted, stock kernel available to flash via ODIN.
 This way, if you encounter any issue during or after rooting your device you have a way to restore the kernel back to its factory state.